 About the Report

-In terms of revenue, the executive education program market witnessed a positive growth rate increasing from USD ~ million from 2014 to USD ~ million during 2017 at a CAGR of ~% during 2014-2017.
+In terms of revenue, the executive education market witnessed a positive growth rate increasing from USD ~ million from 2014 to USD ~ million during 2017 at a CAGR of ~% during 2014-2017.
 The number of enrollments in the industry witnessed a steady growth rate on account of the increasing working-age population (age group 15-64) in the country.
 US Executive Education Programs market showcased that number of enrollment in the country increased over the years from ~ during 2014 to ~ during 2017 at a CAGR of ~% during 2014-2017.

 In terms of revenue, HBS is the market leader in the US Executive Education Programs market which accounted for ~% of the overall market revenue during 2017.
 Wharton School of Business followed HBS in terms of revenue from open executive education programs accounting for ~% of the overall market share.
 Wharton School of Business conducted ~ open executive education programs for around ~ enrollees.
 MIT Sloan accounted for ~% of the overall revenues from open enrollment programs during 2017.
 MIT Sloan conducted ~ executive education programs during 2017.
 Baruch College dominated the open enrollment segment in terms of number of programs during 2017 by ~% and ~% of the overall market share respectively.
 Other leading players in the US Executive Education Programs market are Stanford Graduate School of Business, Kellogg School of Management, Columbia Business School, UCLA Anderson School of Business, Stephen M. Ross School of Management and Baruch College.